 Create munin htpasswd file using following command

-Above created login details will required to access Munin web interface.
+Above created login details will be required to access Munin web interface.

 Restart Apache service

-Open following url in browser to access Munin web interface.
-Change ip/domain as per your setup.
+Open the following URL in the browser to access Munin web interface.
+Change IP/domain as per your setup.

 http://192.168.1.100/munin or http://svr2.tecadmin.net/munin

-Wait approx one hour to view Munin graphs in web interface.
+Wait approx one hour to view Munin graphs in the web interface.